jbwharris/scrobblerad.io/README.md

 There are a zillion radio streaming apps out there, but there really aren’t any that did so with a scrobbling first focus.
 That was my primary goal, to gather a bunch of great radio stations that have publicly accessible API metadata and make an app that could scrobble the songs to LastFM, Listenbrainz and LibreFM.
 For years I had struggled with the idea of finding a reliable way to scrobble radio on the go.
 There had been an early iOS app that did it pretty well, but as LastFM had faded in popularity there just never seemed to be any apps that focused on being able to accurately scrobble online radio.
 If you'd like to use this with Android and [Pano Scrobbler](https://github.com/kawaiiDango/pano-scrobbler), it should work without much issue.

 ### How does the scrobbling work?
 There are a couple ways to scrobble using the app.
 There is the Login to last.fm button on the left that allows you to enable scrobbling in the app.
-This is currently just last.fm and not other platforms.
+This is currently just last.fm and not other scrobbling platforms.

 ![image](https://github.com/user-attachments/assets/778d0021-6ba1-47b3-a283-38b2ded1e759)

 The other alternative is [Web Scrobbler](https://web-scrobbler.com) to handle sending to LastFM, MusicBrainz and LibreFM.
 You just need to login to each platform.
 This works on desktop with all major browsers (Chrome, Firefox, Safari etc.) on macOS, Windows and Linus, as well as iOS and iPadOS in Safari and Orion browsers.